NBISweden/development-guidelines/README.md

 comments may be split into three commits.

 Learn how to select chunks of changed files to do multiple separate commits of unrelated things.
-This is done using `git commit -p ...`.
+This is done using `git add -p ...` followed by `git commit` or in an interactive mode.
+For more details, you can look at this [StackOverflow discussion](https://stackoverflow.com/questions/1085162/commit-only-part-of-a-file-in-git).

 Avoid "force push" unless it makes everyone's life easier.